 During the first visit, your health care provider will perform several tests, including:

-Ultrasound: Our Sonographer will perform a viability ultrasound at your 1st appointment.
+Ultrasound: Our Sonographer will perform a viability ultrasound between 7-9 weeks.
 This is an exciting apportionment where you will be able to see the size of the baby and know your due date.